 Alternatively, you could follow the NHS complaints procedure if you are just looking for the hospital to explain what happened rather than financial compensation.
 For example, to go through the NHS complaints procedure against Blackpool Teaching Hospitals NHS Foundation Trust, you can write to Victoria Hospital, Whinney Heys Road, Blackpool, Lancashire.

 More claim types

 Quittance's team understand the critical change a compensation claim makes to the lives of people affected by serious and catastrophic injury.

-By limiting the stress severe injury puts on a Claimant, injury compensation allows people to focus on recovery and rehabilitation.
+By limiting the stress severe injury puts on a claimant, injury compensation allows people to focus on recovery and rehabilitation.

 For more information: Serious injury compensation claims

-Blackpool No Win, No Fee Solicitors
+The Quittance No Win, No Fee guarantee

 We are a national panel of results-focussed personal injury lawyers that helps injured people in Blackpool, Lancashire and across the UK, get compensated for their injuries.

 In the last 12 months, we have assisted 100's of claimants across Lancashire get compensation for a range of accidents and injuries, from car accidents to accidents in the workplace.